 4.4 The Council will seek to maintain the confidentiality of complainants at all times, we will not to reveal the identity of the requester, or information which is likely to reveal the identity of a requester, to an alleged offender.
 We may be asked to reveal the identity of a requester under the Freedom of Information Act 2000 or the Environmental Information Regulations 2004.
 However, any decision we make to reveal this information would need to show that there is a public interest in doing so.

 4.5 The substance of the complaints themselves is not confidential.
 In some cases it may be necessary to rely on evidence from complainants in order to take action and you will need to consider whether you are willing to actively assist the Council by collecting evidence and potentially acting as a witness at an appeal or in Court.
 The Council's Planning Enforcement Officer will explain what may be required in these cases.
 Once a breach of control has been confirmed, you may be asked to make a note of your observations and keep a log of any relevant activities.
 It is particularly useful to note times, dates, names, addresses, telephone numbers and registration details of any vehicles involved.

-4.6 If you also raise your concerns with your local District Councillor or your Town or Parish Council please advise them of any contact you may have had with the Enforcement Section and give them the name of the Officer who is dealing with your complaint.
+4.6 If you also raise your concerns with your local Area Councillor or your Town or Parish Council please advise them of any contact you may have had with the Enforcement Section and give them the name of the Officer who is dealing with your complaint.

 4.7 If you also raise your concerns with your local Area Councillor or your Town or Parish Council BEFORE you have contacted the Planning Enforcement Section please make that clear to them.
 The Town and Parish Councils are not the responsible authority for taking planning enforcement action, the responsibility lies with the Area Team.
 Your local District Councillor or Town or Parish Councillor may be willing to pass on your concerns but you must agree this with them as there is no requirement for them to do so.